-(3) Funds from the Municipal Competitive Trust were applied to lower the Participants' annual generation billings.
+(3) Funds from the Municipal Competitive Trust were applied to lower the Participants' annual generation billings for the years ending 2018 and 2017.

-(4) Excludes SEPA capacity which is purchased by the Participants and capacity purchased by MEAG Power from others.
+(4) Excludes SEPA capacity, which is purchased by the Participants, and capacity purchased by MEAG Power from others.